awd4/kmeans/README.md

 A simple and fast K-means implementation for Python.

 The speed comes from using a Cython .pyx module to compute distances (in parallel).
-I use pyximport to do a build-and -import, so Cython needs to be installed for the package to work.
+I use pyximport to do a build-and-import, so Cython needs to be installed for the package to work.
 On the plus side, there is no need to manually build anything.
 Just import kmeans and go.